Comprehensive Employment Law Attorney Serving California Employees

 Americans with Disabilities Act (ADA) – Protects qualified individuals with a disability who can perform the essential functions of the job with or without reasonable accommodation.
 Prohibits discrimination.
 Requires reasonable accommodation that would not pose undue hardship on the employer.
 Applies to persons with a disability, a record of disability or who are regarded as being disabled.
+Requires employers to engage in a good faith interactive process with employees to determine which accommodations are reasonable.

 Age Discrimination in Employment Act (ADEA) – Protects workers aged 40 years or older from age-based discrimination.